openresty/docker-openresty/README.md

 RUN /usr/local/openresty/luajit/bin/luarocks install <rock>
 ```

-Docker ENTRYPOINT
+Docker CMD
 =================

-The `-g "daemon off;"` directive is used in the Dockerfile ENTRYPOINT to keep the Nginx daemon running after container creation.
-If this directive is added to the nginx.conf, then it may be omitted from the ENTRYPOINT.
+The `-g "daemon off;"` directive is used in the Dockerfile CMD to keep the Nginx daemon running after container creation.
+If this directive is added to the nginx.conf, then it may be omitted from the CMD.

-To invoke with another ENTRYPOINT, for example the `resty` utility, invoke like so:
+To invoke with another CMD, for example the `resty` utility, invoke like so:

 ```
 docker run [options] --entrypoint /usr/local/openresty/bin/resty openresty/openresty:xenial [script.lua]